liv-iz/tdf/Design Journal.md

 ### Week 10
 #### Fabrication
 #### Electronics
 One week left- scary.
 So I knew I would have to have a control loop going in order to make my set up work.
 I would have a target speed and have to match the pwm to that.
 But as we know, motors are not perfect and so variation is to be expected.
 Therefore, I had to get a control loop.
 To do that I had to figure out my gearing ratio (1:75) because the box I had was not accurate (it said 1000:1 and 12 counts per rotationn on the encoder).
-Experimentally, I found that it was actually 6 counts per rotation and that the gearing ratio was 1:70/80.
+Experimentally, I found that it was actually 6 counts per rotation and that the gearing ratio was between 1:70  and 1:80.
 Looking on their website, they only do 1:75 so that was it!
 And it wouuld clock 6 encoder counts per rotation.
 Conclusion?
 We had a 6 count encoder on a 1:75 motor.
 Therefore, in order to reach 100 rotations (which would inform the gearing ration Nikhilesh would make), the encoder would have to count 45000 times.
 The

 So we know the motor needs to travel 45000 encoder counts in exactly the song's duration.
 But it can't just run at constant speed - if it did, any small error would accumulate.
 By the end of a 4-minute song, we might finish 10 seconds early or late.
 Therefore, we would need a dynamic target speed.
 The chosen way to do this was through a PID control system (thankfully I live with a mechanical engineer who was able to explain to me how the theory works and directed me to additional resources).
 You can learn all about it here: https://www.reddit.com/r/robotics/comments/ll765t/how_to_control_a_dc_motor_with_an_encoder_using/, https://www.vexforum.com/t/integrated-encoder-motor-pid-control/43563, https://smithcsrobot.weebly.com/uploads/6/0/9/5/60954939/pid_control_document.pdf.